Exalt the LORD our God, and worship at his holy mountain; for the LORD our God is holy! Psalm 99:9 (ESV)

 To begin to answer that question we don’t have to look much further than their first three words, “Holy, holy, holy.”
 The number three in scripture is often used to signify that something is full or complete.
 For instance we have the Trinity that consists of the Father, Son and Holy Spirit.
 The Trinity is the fullness of God.
 By repeating holy three times these creatures were beholding something that is completely holy.
 The Greek word used for holy in Revelation 4:8 is hagios.
 Hagios means sacred, physically pure and morally blameless.
 God may be more holy than he is anything else.
 There is no evil, corruption or sin neither in him nor around him.
 And wherever his presence resides is holy.

 We get a picture of God’s holiness in Exodus 3:5 when Moses encounters a burning bush that is not consumed.
 As Moses approached the bush he is instructed to remove his shoes because the place where he is standing is holy ground.
 What made that ground more holy than the surrounding areas?
 God was there in his manifest presence.

 The psalmists were aware of the holiness of God having written, You are holy, enthroned on the praises of Israel.
-(Psalms 22:3 ESV) They also understood that God’s holiness is an attribute that entitles him to be worshiped.
+(Psalm 22:3 ESV) They also understood that God’s holiness is an attribute that entitles him to be worshiped.
 They wrote, Let them praise your great and awesome name—Holy is he!
-(Psalms 99:3 ESV) Exalt the Lord our God, worship at his footstool—Holy is he!
-(Psalms 99:5 ESV)
+(Psalm 99:3 ESV) Exalt the Lord our God, worship at his footstool—Holy is he!
+(Psalm 99:5 ESV)

 Could it be that today’s church has lost its sense of awe at the holiness of God?
 Could this lost sense of awe at God’s holiness be the reason that ritual has taken the place of true worship is many churches today?